 Origin

-This insight was popularized by the work of psychologist George A. Miller, who published his studies in 1956 in the much-cited article "The Magical Number Seven: Limits on Our Capacity for Processing Information".
-This publication in the 'Psychological Review' is considered a milestone in cognitive psychology.
-In fact, however, it was John Locke who discovered the so-called 'seven phenomenon' over 300 years ago when he examined the comprehension of adults.
-He found that test subjects who saw a large number of objects for a brief moment and were then asked to remember them had a hit rate of almost 100% for up to seven objects.
-For more than seven objects, the hit rate dropped abruptly.
+But in fact it was John Locke who discovered the so-called «Seven Phenomenon» more than 300 years ago when he examined the comprehension of adults.
+He found that when subjects were shown a large number of objects for a short period of time and then asked to remember them, they had a hit rate of almost 100% for up to 7 objects.
+For more than seven objects, the accuracy rate dropped abruptly.

 Application in UX and UI design